Fyre Festival: In popular culture

 In 2018, American punk band Alkaline Trio – whose singer and guitarist Matt Skiba also played in Blink-182, one of the first acts to cancel their planned performance at the festival – released their album Is This Thing Cursed?, which included "Goodbye Fire Island", a song inspired by Blink-182's involvement.

 In 2019, Ryan Reynolds based a commercial for his gin brand on an anecdote Andy King, a Fyre Festival producer, told in Netflix's Fyre documentary about being prepared to perform oral sex on a customs officer to "save the festival".
 In the commercial, King, hearing Reynolds ask, "Can you ever really go too far for your company?
 I don't think so", approvingly says, "He gets it."

 In 2019, HBO's comedy television series Silicon Valley depicted the fictional RussFest, a music event in the desert with similarities to the real-life Fyre Festival.

-The professional wrestling promotion All Elite Wrestling (AEW) has, since 2019, promoted an annual event called Fyter Fest, which parodies the fraudulent festival in its name and logo; in-storyline, AEW co-founders Kenny Omega and The Young Bucks were inspired by the two documentaries to satirise the fraudulent festival.

-In 2024, series 9 of Hulu's animated sitcom Futurama based an episode around a fictional Infyrno Fest, which was inspired by Fyre.
-The episode titled 'One Is Silicon and the Other Gold' showed the main protagonists attending a festival on a dedicated party planet.

 In 2025, Fyre Fest: The Musical was announced to be in development for an anticipated Broadway run.
 The development team includes director Bryan Buckley, director Taika Waititi, musician Rita Ora, and music producer Paul Epworth along with Hungry Man Productions.